 The Filipino American Symphony Orchestra (FASO) is pleased to announce its second annual International Composition Competition for Philippine Folk Music for students.
 This competition is dedicated to the promotion of Philippine folk music.
 All participants must submit an original composition for full orchestra (no vocals) that incorporates a theme(s) from any Philippine folk song(s).
 The composition must be between 3 and 5 minutes.

 A distinguished panel of judges will select a winner, who will be awarded a $1000 prize.
 The second-place winner will receive a prize of $500.
-The winning piece will have its world premiere at our August 3 concert at the Walt Disney Concert Hall in Los Angeles.
+The winning piece will have its world premiere at our August 3 concert at the Walt Disney Concert Hall.

 Composition scores, demo recordings and application form are due June 29, 2019 at 11:55 p.m.
 PST.
 Demo recordings and composition scores should be submitted via email to email@example.com.
 See below for more details on submission logistics.